 Childhood in the Rift Valley

-Blen’s grandmother helps her prepare for a day at her Compassion centre in Welenchiti, a hardscrabble town in the Rift Valley.
-Most people in Blen’s community work as day labourers, and the average family income is $25 a month.
+Most people in Blen’s community work as day labourers.
+The average family income is $25 a month.
 After Blen’s young parents divorced, they left her to be raised by her grandparents.
 Blen lives in a small home with her grandmother, who stays home to raise her, and grandfather, a farmer who doesn’t earn enough money to meet the family’s needs.
-Now, a drought in the valley has increased the needs of families like Blen’s.
+Now, a drought in the valley has increased the needs of Blen’s family and many others.

 Pray that God will continue to provide for Blen’s family and preserve her grandparents’ health.

 “It shakes the whole family system.
 It’s not just the food provision.
-It affects relationships, affects school attendance, it affects attendance at our partner churches, and it affects the whole physical health.”
+It affects relationships, school and Compassion centre attendance and the whole physical health.”

 Piles of provisions

-Thanks to Compassion sponsors and donors, Blen and her family have food at home during this difficult time.
-Blen watches her grandma pour batter onto the family’s stove to make injera, a spongy bread eaten with many meals in Ethiopia.
-Although erratic weather patterns will continue to threaten the food supply for African families, children in Compassion’s program have the security of knowing their church leaders are there for them in times of increased need.
+Thanks to Compassion supporters, Blen and her family have food at home during this difficult time.
+Although erratic weather patterns will continue to threaten the food supply for families in the Rift Valley, children in Compassion’s program have the security of knowing their church leaders are there for them in times of increased need.

 Pray that sponsors and donors will continue to equip churches around the world to meet their communities’ unique needs.